GabeS97/travlr/README.md

-# Travlr a Flickr Clone
+# Travlr, a Flickr Clone